profe1000/shifthomework/README.md

 The api services has two api which are getusers and getresidence.

-I used and Observable to get data from the api and not promise.
+I used an Observable to get data from the api and not promise.

 ## Routing